 Although new and improved always seems to grab the attention of consumers, sometimes tried and true can still triumph.
 Such as in the ergonomic office chair environment, where a model that has been around for more than 10 years with only one version upgrade remains one of the best quality office chair options you’ll find.
 My Steelcase Leap office chair review will show how this long-lasting design fares against some newer counterparts in the market.
+If you want an office chair that looks like it’s from the future, take a look at our magnetically floating lounger chair too.

 If you are looking for the ultimate office chair we have you covered.
 You sit for long hours, so you should be comfortable.
+If you really want to pull your room together, you should read our integrated technology coffee maker (charges all your gadgets) review too.

 Summary: A strong design and great build quality have allowed the Steelcase Leap Office Chair to remain a strong performer in the market for cool furniture for many years.